The Tees Coastline: Climate Change &

 Booking Information

 - Cost of visit - We have received funding from the Environment Agency to support a Tees Tidelands Youth Engagement Project.
-This funding means we can offer 10 admission-free days for schools to book, allocated on a first come, first served basis.
-Please note, whilst the grant covers the £3 entrance charge, schools will still need to hire their own transport for the visit.
+This funding means we can offer a number of admission-free days for schools to book, allocated on a first come, first served basis.

 - Packed lunches can be taken in the Field Centre classroom or on picnic benches outside, weather permitting.
 Groups will need to take any rubbish from lunch back to school with them.